Posted in Communication, Community Service

 A few years ago, our fraternity was able to finally connect the histories of the Delphic Society at the University of Rochester with the Delphic Society founded at the Geneseo State Normal School.
 Both were founded as the Delphic Society and the organizations are connected by Dr. William J. Milne.

 Milne attended the University of Rochester as an undergraduate and participated in the last public debates sponsored by the Delphic Society in 1866.
-Milne later became a professor at the Brockport Normal School then principal of the Geneseo Normal School in 1871.
+Milne later became a professor at the Brockport Normal School, and then principal of the Geneseo Normal School in 1871.

 Principal Milne was instrumental in the founding of the Delphic Society at Geneseo.
 Milne wanted to provide students at Geneseo with a college literary societal experience similar to the one he enjoyed while at Rochester.
 He assisted the 13 Delphic Founders at Geneseo in forming their society and most likely helped name it based on the society at Rochester, which was only 30 miles away.